dennis972544999450-prog/OMPU_NESTOR_public/HUMAN_OVERSIGHT_PROCEDURE.md

 Den's identity in the system:
 - Named human principal in all `agent_passports/*/passport.json` files.
 - Named in `policy.json` as the `human_principal` across all agent identities.
-- Telegram contact: `chat_id: 6189129695` — authenticated channel for swarm communication.
+- Telegram contact: `chat_id: [REDACTED]` — authenticated channel for swarm communication.

 ---